ora0600/connected-selfdrivingcar-in-a-smartcity-with-Confluent-Kafka/Readme.md

 * install important python modules
 * Have confluent cli installed, see [docu](https://docs.confluent.io/confluent-cli/current/installing.html)
 * Have Confluent Platform 6.1 running on your machine [Installation Guide](https://docs.confluent.io/platform/current/installation/installing_cp/zip-tar.html#prod-kafka-cli-install)
 * Download and unzip UDACITY Simulator.
-[Download from here](https://github.com/udacity/self-driving-car-sim) or use the app `SelfDrivingCar-Simulator` in cloned repository.
+[Download from here](https://github.com/udacity/self-driving-car-sim) and rename the app `SelfDrivingCar-Simulator`.
 * have iTerm 2 installed
 * have a working notification App on your IoS device.
 I use Pushover but you can also use Telegram or similar apps